 Improving posture and spinal health

-- Use a chair which provides good support to your lower back
+- Choose a chair which provides good support to your lower back

-- Sit with your legs should be slightly lower than your hips
+- When seated, aim to have your knees slightly lower than your hips

-- Take regular breaks to walk around and stretch your legs
+- Take regular breaks to stretch and move around

 What exercises can help your posture?